 NYSED offers the following resources for parents:

-Here’s what in store for Mohonasen students in the coming months:
+Here’s what in store for Mohonasen students:

 Local skill reviews (Bradt): Students in grades K-2 participate in “skill reviews” throughout the school year.
 These are a careful look at where a child is with regard to learning content in a particular subject area.
 These skill reviews are not state mandated nor are they connected to teacher evaluations.
 They are developed by Mohonasen administrators and teachers for the purpose of continually improving and tailoring our instruction so that every child will learn and be challenged at a developmentally appropriate level.